 New Zealand (or Aotearoa – land of the long white cloud), truly is one of the most picturesque and photogenic places on earth.
-A small island nation of just over 4.5 million people, New Zealand is made up of two major land masses (North Island and South Island) and a number of smaller islands including Stewart Island located in the southwestern Pacific Ocean.
+A small island nation of just over 5 million people (as at June 2021), New Zealand is made up of two major land masses (North Island and South Island) and a number of smaller islands including Stewart Island located in the southwestern Pacific Ocean.
 The two main islands are divided by a 22km stretch of water called the Cook Strait.

 New Zealand is located approximately 1,500km east of Australia and about 1,000km from the Pacific Islands.
 Due to its relative remoteness and being water locked, New Zealand was one of the last countries to be found and settled.

 The country is made up of some of the worlds most spectacular landscapes, from vast mountain ranges, steaming volcanoes to sweeping coastlines.
 It is a natural playground for thrill seekers and adventurers and those who simply want to visit for the culture and landscapes.